SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Ruediger Geib suggested that limiting the amount of state information that a wireless router has to keep for a flow should be minimized.
 : Ingemar Johansson's suggestions on fast fading (which L4S handles) and dramatic drops in wireless accesses have been helpful to identify the issues.
 Thanks to Hang Shi for the review and comments on host-to-network signaling.
-Thanks to Luis Miguel Contreras for his review and comments.
+Thanks to Luis Miguel Contreras and Colin Kahn for their review and comments.

 --- back